Leigh Kasperek: New Zealand career

 Kasperek had little success in her first season in New Zealand, with her eight matches yielding only 86 runs and a single wicket.
 For the 2013–14 season, she switched to the Otago Sparks (based in Dunedin), and went on to score two half-centuries.
 Kasperek impressed more with her bowling, taking 18 wickets to finish as the competition's leading wicket-taker, including figures of 6/8 in one match against Canterbury.
 The next season, she returned 15 wickets to be Otago's leading wicket taker and equal-fourth in the competition, but also lifted her batting, scoring 313 runs to place behind only Suzie Bates for Otago (and tenth in the competition).

 After three seasons in the New Zealand domestic competition, Kasperek met the ICC qualifications for representing the national team, although that had not been a specific goal of hers when she first moved there.
 In May 2015, she was unexpectedly named in the squad for the 2015 tour of India.
 Kasperek went on to play in every game on the tour, which comprised five One Day International (ODI) and three Twenty20 International matches.
 On debut in the first ODI, she took 3/39 from 10 overs.
 Later in 2015, against the touring Sri Lankans, Kasperek took 4/27, her maiden ODI four-wicket haul.

 In a Twenty20 International against Australia in February 2016, Kasperek took 4/7 from three overs.
 Amy Satterthwaite is the only New Zealander to take better figures.

 In August 2018, she was awarded a central contract by New Zealand Cricket, following the tours of Ireland and England in the previous months.
 In October 2018, she was named in New Zealand's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 She was the leading wicket-taker for New Zealand in the tournament, with eight dismissals in four matches.

 In January 2020, she was named in New Zealand's squad for the 2020 ICC Women's T20 World Cup in Australia.

 During the 2nd WODI of the Australia tour of New Zealand in 2020-21, Kasperek took all bar one of the seven wickets to fall in the Australian innings, finishing with figures of 6/46 from 10 overs, the 17th best innings figures in Women's ODI history.
 She finished as the leading wicket taker in the ODI leg of the series with 9 wickets, despite playing only two of the three matches.

+In September 2024 she was named in the New Zealand squad for the 2024 ICC Women's T20 World Cup.